This program is available at the Bellefontaine and Springfield - Downtown locations.

 Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).

-Pass ACCUPLACER math test with a score of 250, or pass with a grade of C or better the CPE 0500.
+Pass a Quantitative Reasoning test with a score of 250 or better, or pass with a grade of C or better the CPE 0500.

 Complete MST 1105 and BIO 1105 with a C or better.